Our new survey reveals strong support for cycling promotion and infrastructure in the UK

 A survey has revealed that almost two-thirds of the UK (64%) are supportive of encouraging others to cycle more, with only 9% stating they did not agree that people should be encouraged to cycle more.
 Staggeringly, 70% of respondents also wanted to see more cycle-friendly routes across the country.

-The survey of over 4,000 people, which we commissioned, has found that there is wide public support for cycling and better infrastructure in the UK.
+The nationally representative survey of more than 4,000 people, which we commissioned, has found that there is wide public support for cycling and better infrastructure in the UK.
 However, despite this support, data revealed that while the majority of the UK (92%) can ride a bike, surprisingly less than half do.

 Women in cycling